-Amy D'Olivo, Department Chair; Associate Professor of Sociology

-Jeffrey Carter, Assistant Professor of Criminal Justice and Public Administration, Graduate Director for Leadership and Public Administration

-Norman Cetuk, Associate Professor of Criminal Justice Kitsy Dixon, Assistant Professor of Sociology Amy L. D'Olivo, Assistant Professor of Sociology Robert Shane Fitzpatrick, Associate Professor of Political Science and International Relations Terri Klemm, Assistant Professor of Social Work Christopher Linne, Assistant Professor of Criminal Justice and Sociology Tara Veerman, Assistant Professor of Social Work Robert Verry, Assistant Professor of Political & Governmental Affairs
+Amy D'Olivo, Department Chair and Associate Professor of Sociology Jeffrey Carter, Assistant Professor of Criminal Justice and Public Administration, Graduate Director for Leadership and Public Administration Norman Cetuk, Associate Professor of Criminal Justice Kitsy Dixon, Assistant Professor of Sociology Robert Shane Fitzpatrick, Associate Professor of Political Science and International Relations Terri Klemm, Associate Professor of Social Work Christopher Linne, Associate Professor of Criminal Justice and Sociology George Petersen, Assistant Professor of Criminal Justice Tara Veerman, Associate Professor of Social Work Robert Verry, Assistant Professor of Political & Governmental Affairs

-The Social and Behavioral Sciences Department is committed to providing the students of Centenary College with a broad humanistic education through the social and behavioral sciences.
-The learning process developed through a sound social and behavioral sciences program can serve a student for a lifetime.
-The Social Sciences Department offers Bachelor of Arts degree programs in Criminal Justice, History, International Studies, Political Science, Sociology, and Psychology.
+The Social Sciences Department is committed to providing the students of Centenary College with a broad humanistic education through the social sciences.
+The learning process developed through sound social sciences programs can serve a student for a lifetime.
+The Social Sciences Department offers Bachelor of Arts degree programs in Criminal Justice, Global Studies, Political and Governmental Affairs, and Sociology, and a Bachelor of Social Work.
+All academic writing in the social sciences is to be done using the American Psychological Association (APA) format; this is the standard writing format for the social sciences.

 The Department's major program in Criminal Justice prepares students for employment in any of the three components of the criminal justice system: law enforcement, the courts, or corrections.
 Courses are taught by faculty members that have experience working in the criminal justice system, and expert guest lecturers are frequently used.
-Internships working in an appropriate criminal justice agency are arranged during the senior year.
+Students in their senior year with a minimum cumulative GPA of 2.5 or above may apply for an internship with an appropriate criminal justice agency.
+Eligible criminal justice students must first meet with their faculty advisor to apply.